 Jody Scheckter recorded the team’s worst qualifying result at the circuit with 16th place in 1980.
 2002 is the only season in which the team has locked out the front row at the track.

 WINS: 1, POLES: 2, PODIUMS: 3 | 2022 RESULT: RUSSELL 4th, HAMILTON 13th

 On their first appearance at Imola, Mercedes secured the 2020 Constructors’ Championship with a 1-2 finish.
 The team locked-out the front row in qualifying.
-Hamilton secured pole for the team here last year, but could not take victory.
+Lewis Hamilton secured pole for the team here in 2021, but could not take victory.
 He finished as runner-up to Max Verstappen, while Valtteri Bottas retired following a collision with one-time Mercedes team-mate George Russell.

 Though 2020 was their first appearance at the track as a works team, Mercedes have powered one other win here, for David Coulthard at McLaren in 1998, along with five pole positions.
 Mercedes power also provided eight podium finishes here prior to 2020 – including two for McLaren in the last two San Marino Grands Prix held at the circuit in 2005 and 2006.

 Meanwhile, the Brackley-based team were in their Honda guise at the last San Marino Grand Prix in 2006, where Jenson Button finished seventh and Rubens Barrichello finished tenth.
 The team started from the front row in two of the last three San Marino Grands Prix, including with pole position for Button in 2004; that being the first pole of the Briton’s career.
 In 2005, both cars were disqualified due to being underweight and the team were subsequently banned for two races.